This page is an index of Tropes frequently found in Pinball

 - Songs in the Key of Panic: Variant — tables of the late 1970s-early 1980s often had the music rise in pitch and/or tempo the longer the ball was in play in an attempt to distract the player.
 It rolled back around to the original tune after a while.
 This 1979 Flash machine is a good (annoying) example.

-- Spelling Bonus: The purpose of "spot letter" targets.
+- Spelling Bonus: The purpose of "spot letter" targets, and the Trope Maker.

 - Timed Mission: